stanleynguyen/holey-moley/README.md

 ![game4](/documentation/screenshots/game4.png)

-This is where the actual game takes place, objective of the game is score higher than your opponent, or out-live them during the game.
-Users can hit mole to get more scores, energy, use items to enhance their advantages or to sabotage their opponents.
+This is where the actual game takes place, objective of the game is score higher, or out-live your opponents during the game.
+Users can hit mole to get more points, and energy to use items.
+These items enhances their advantages or sabotages their opponents.

 ## System Requirements